 Danubia lies about 20 kilometers south of Bratislava in a postcard-perfect setting on a slender stretch of peninsula amidst the Danube river.
 The museum building is a work of art itself and seems to be laid out in the shape of a Roman galley.

 The Danubiana Museum is open Tue-Sun from 10:00 – 18:00.
-Entrance costs 10 EUR.
+The entrance costs 10 EUR.
 Check the route planner if you’re planning on taking the bus.
 The ride takes about 40 minutes from the center.

 Extending Your Stay